 Current projects

-Updated Nov 2024 – Here’s a summary of projects I’m working on.
+Updated April 2026 – Here’s a summary of projects I’m working on:

 Beltingham Ancient Yews

-Researching and reclaiming the Beltingham Ancient Yews – the three largest, and possibly oldest, yews in Northumberland.
-At risk from iron bands constricting the trunk, and a simple lack of knowledge about complexities of their 2000+ year old ecosystems.
+Researching and reclaiming the Beltingham Ancient Yews – the three largest (and oldest?) yew trees in Northumberland.
+At risk from iron bands constricting the trunk, and a simple lack of knowledge about the complexities of their 2000+ year old ecosystems.

 www.conchie.co/beltingham-ancient-yews